delawaremathguy/ShoppingList/README.md

 * There still remains an issue with the deletion of objects (ShoppingItems and Locations) and the use of @FetchRequest.
 *It may be as simple as my misunderstanding of the whole process*.
-Running on the simulator in XCode 11.6 and iOS 13.6, as well as on my iPhone 11 (also iOS 13.6), the current code appears stable and does not blow up with deletions; however my initial try with iOS 14 beta situation did not look good.
+Running on the simulator in XCode 11.6 and iOS 13.6, as well as on my iPhone 11 (also iOS 13.6), the current code appears stable and does not blow up with deletions.
 I am sure that the real issue concerns the exact connection between the magic of a @FetchRequest in ViewA and the deletion of one of its Core Data objects in View B (presented in a sheet above View A or pushed on the navigation stack from View A) -- especially if View B references the object as an @ObservedObject.